-Regeneron Pharmaceuticals recently announced that it has been awarded a $450 million contract to manufacture and supply an anti-viral antibody cocktail it has been developing for the treatment and prevention of COVID-19 infection.
+Update: 4/13/2021: Regeneron Pharmaceuticals last year was awarded a $450 million contract to manufacture and supply an anti-viral antibody cocktail it had been developing for the treatment and prevention of COVID-19 infection.
+Now, after receiving FDA approval for public use, the cocktail is showing dramatic results in lessening symptoms of the disease.

-Since early spring, Regeneron has been increasing manufacturing of the cocktail, a combination of two potent, non-competing and virus-neutralizing antibodies, using the same method it developed for rapid development of a highly-effective novel Ebola treatment last year.
+REGN-COV2 was made available immediately in the United States following its successful Phase 2 and 3 clinical trials among hospitalized patients, and the U.S. Food and Drug Administration (FDA) granted its sign-off.
+Since early last spring, Regeneron preemptively began increasing manufacturing of the cocktail — a combination of two potent, non-competing and virus-neutralizing antibodies — using the same method it developed for rapid development of a highly-effective novel Ebola treatment last year.

 Leonard S. Schleifer, M.D., Ph.D., Co-Founder, President and CEO of Regeneron, says the company’s thirty years of investment in this type of antibody discovery and development technology have enabled them to move quickly on the REGN-COV2 program.